Anthony-Constant/Caesar_Cipher/README.md

 # How does it work?

-It is a type of substituion cipher in which each letter in the alphabet is replaced by a letter some fixed number of positions (indexes) down the alphabet.
+It is a type of substitution cipher in which each letter in the alphabet is replaced by a letter some fixed number of positions (indexes) down the alphabet.

 For example, with a right shift of 2, C would replace A, D would become B and so on...
 The method is named after Julius Caesar, who used it in his private correspondence.